Film, TV, Radio & Media

-I feel privileged to have been on television four or five times – news slots, various documentary offers (some accepted, some refused) and almost on a cookery challenge programme, I also made it on to the now extinct Norfolk’s own Mustard TV, was a part of BBC3’s Queer Britain series and most recently a BBC online look a transgender and women’s rights.
+I feel privileged to have been on television half-a-dozen times – news slots, various documentary or comment offers (some accepted, several refused) and almost on a cookery challenge programme, I also made it on to the now extinct Norfolk’s own Mustard TV, was a part of BBC3’s Queer Britain series and most recently a BBC online look at transgender and women’s rights.
 I’ve also appeared on TV discussing Doctor Who, Brexit, art, and been on a panel with Melvyn Bragg discussing TS Eliot’s “Four Quartets”.
 My scariest moment was finally doing my first TEDx talk on “Being Different, Being Yourself” whilst rewriting my talk on the day and managing my anxiety and mood disorders.

 Reality over unachieved fame has been having a very personal film “What Katy Did” made about me in 2012 as well as scripting and Shatner-acting in a fabulously fun-to-make Doctor Who themed mental health awareness video in 2015 and then interviewed in 2017 about Jodie Whittaker the new female Doctor Who on Victoria Derbyshire (BBC2) and BBC World.
 Because of my political and human rights activism, I’m often on local news fighting some cause or another, even the Dutch news!
 Usually, it’s about art, Brexit, mental health, or transgender teens on ITV Anglia, BBC Look East, and That’s TV.